 A first prototype based on web2py has already been created during a master thesis.
 This tool implements an NLP pipeline that performs initial analysis on user-uploaded text.
 These include e.g. simple statistics (word and sentence count), an assessment of legibility (using established formulas), the tagging and categorization (using thesauri and web services) as well as the recognition of citations (but only in APA style).
-On this prototype can be put on relatively simple, so that, for example, can be dispensed with the time-consuming creation of basic functions and you can start with the " interesting things ".
+You can start from this prototype and save yourself from the time-consuming creation of basic functions, meaning you can start with the "interesting things".